Please enable JavaScript in your browser to complete this form.

 Conclusion

-Thanks to its durability and low maintenance, cleaning and caring for your Trex deck is an incredibly simple process.
+Thanks to its durability and low maintenance, caring and Clean a Trex Deck is an incredibly simple process.
 In most cases, a hose, warm soapy water, and a scrub brush are all you need!

 That doesn’t sound too bad, does it?